*This is a sample chapters from the revised Grand Slam Edition. Cover by IMbeta.

 Alex turned and looked him dead in the eyes.

 “Everyone with a CB9000 did,” he added.
-“It’s the new processor.
-First time you recorded something,” he threw a thumb towards the screen, “like the video behind me, a batch of data crawlers nested in your subroutines.
-Every service you linked to your account was accessed and copied.
+“It’s the new processor inside.
+It’s got data crawlers intercepting everything you record,” he threw a thumb towards the screen, “like the video behind me.
+They also link and copy everything in your other accounts.
 Drake’s footage was from old military lectures, interviews, and psychological exams going as far back as fifteen years.”

-“Why hadn’t all the code been mined already?” she asked.
+“Why hadn’t this been found already?” she asked.

 “I did some research.
-People were talking about packets of junk data in the software years ago, but their investigation didn’t go anywhere – figured it was leftover code,” Scramble shrugged.
+People were talking about packets of junk data in the software years ago, but their investigation didn’t go anywhere – they just figured it was legacy code,” Scramble shrugged.
 “No one realized it was building a surveillance platform with each revision.
-The new chip was the missing component.”
+The new chip provided the crucial firmware.”

 “The 9000’s been sold out for a month.
 How much data could they have taken?”

-“A million people’s identities, their darkest secrets,” Alex said with concern.
+“They could have stolen a million identities, their darkest secrets,” Alex said with concern.
 “They could blackmail the entire city.”

-“That’s even more power than Drake wielded,” Scramble said.
+“That’s even more power than Drake would have had,” Scramble said.
 “Only this time it’s in a foreign corporation’s hands.”
 Scramble slid a bulky rectangular phone with swiveling screen across the table to her.
 “At least there’s security in obsolescence.
 Just enter your login.
 It’s already paired to your headphones.”

 Scramble shook his head.
 “It’s different and you know it.
 Your headphones get translated text to speech for what people write in the chatrooms willingly.
 You don’t get names.”